 The Role of Nutrition in Managing Sleep Apnea and TMJ Disorders: A Comprehensive Guide

 Ensuring a well-balanced diet is important for overall well-being, but for those living with sleep apnea or temporomandibular joint (TMJ) disorders, focusing on nutrition can play an essential role in symptom management.
-At our Rapid City facility, we go beyond offering industry-leading custom oral appliances—designed by Dr. Criss—to provide holistic treatment solutions that also consider the significance of dietary choices.
+At our Rapid City facility, we go beyond offering industry-leading custom oral appliances—designed by Dr. Criss—to provide treatment solutions that also consider the significance of dietary choices.

 A well-thought-out dietary plan, in conjunction with the use of tailored oral appliances, can help maximize our patients' chances of effectively controlling sleep apnea and TMJ disorder symptoms.
 In this comprehensive guide, we'll explore the relationship between nutrition and these conditions, including how certain dietary choices can alleviate or aggravate symptoms and affect overall sleep quality.